mybestfriend3/add-light-probe-add-on/README.md

 # add-light-probe-add-on
-Blender 2.8 add-on to add a light probe aligned with selected vertices<BR>
+Blender 2.8 (or Blender 2.90.1 if you use version 0.4) add-on to add a light probe aligned with selected vertices<BR>
 Intall the zip as usual<BR>
 Select one object or more in 3Dview (eventually in edit mode), type  F3 and search for "aligned"<BR>
 Choose the type(s) of probe(s) to be added (eventually just a bounding box)<BR>